Tewkesbury Church of England School

 With strict orders that the coach toilet was strictly for emergencies only ( 10 days is a long existence in the life of a chemical toilet! ) we made our way through France, Belgium and Germany, before arriving safely in Miesbach mid afternoon.

-In the following 9 days we played in town squares, concert halls, several bandstands ( some with amazing backdrops ), had a massed band rehearsal with Niklasreuth Band, and were guests of honour at the 40th anniversary dinner of the Tewkesbury / Miesbach town twinning Association.
+In the following 9 days we played in town squares, concert halls, several bandstands ( some with amazing backdrops ), had a massed band rehearsal with Niklasreuth Band, and were guests of honor at the 40th anniversary dinner of the Tewkesbury / Miesbach town twinning Association.

 We also had some outstanding excursions, which included swimming in fresh water lakes, tobogganing, visits to a distillery and a coffee roastery, ancient lager cellars, and some beautiful churches.